 - Muschio of Dive Quest once blew off the ceiling of his base after a particularly awesome Precision F-Strike.

 - Let's Play Sonic the Hedgehog (2006) is far and away the record holder for most numerous and frequent use of the AFB.
 See/hear for yourself.

-- Nash attempted one within 7 minutes of his Classic Doctor Who Review of 'Doctor Who and The Daleks' (yes, that Peter Cushing movie) complete with searing white-hot nerd rage exploding from his eye-sockets.
+- In What the Fuck Is Wrong with You?, Nash attempted one within 7 minutes of his Classic Doctor Who Review of 'Doctor Who and The Daleks' (yes, that Peter Cushing movie) complete with searing white-hot nerd rage exploding from his eye-sockets.
 It became a Curse Cut Short by a 'We Are Experiencing Technical Difficulties' cut.

 - Michael of the Rage Quit series on Rooster Teeth has unleashed this, along with regular Cluster F Bombing, during particularly aggravating games.

 - Combined with Curse Cut Short, Saberspark lets one out in "My Two Bits: Lesson Zero".